Frequently Asked Questions

 http://www.usga.org/Rule-Books/Rules-on-Clubs-and-Balls/Equipment-Rules/ for more information.

-Contact the MGA Tournament Department and someone will be happy to answer your rules questions.
+Contact the MGA Tournament Department and someone will be happy to answer your question.

-Lastly, the Rules of Golf and the Decisions on the Rules of Golf can be found at the Rules Section of the USGA web site.
+Likewise, the Rules of Golf and the relevant Interpretations may be found at the Rules Section of the USGA web site.

 Yes.
 For a schedule of dates and times please refer to the Rules area.